Animations

 $result = $manager->read('images/animation.gif')->isAnimated();

-Editing Animations
+Edit Animations

-Reading the Animation Frame Count
+Read the Animation Frame Count

 public Image::count(): int

 Read the number of animation frames.
-ImageInterface::class extends Countable::class, so it is possible to use the image object with the count() function.
+ImageInterface::class extends Countable::class, so it is also possible to use the image object with the count() function.

 Example